 We are honored to support milestone events of our beautiful community.
-Through memberships with the Corning Chamber of Commerce, investments go back into the community to organize and host such events as the Installation Dinner at the beginning of the year, the annual Olive Festival & Car Show every October, the Hometown Christmas every December and well as other events throughout the year.
+Through memberships with the Corning Chamber of Commerce, investments go back into the community to organize and host such events as the Installation Dinner, the annual Olive Festival & Car Show, the Hometown Christmas and well as other events throughout the year.
 Theses events draw thousands to Corning and offer something for everyone!

 Keeping the Chamber strong is vital for the business community of Corning and its citizens.
 The Corning Chamber of Commerce networks with businesses continuously through Corning in the Evenings, Ambassador programs and supporting local events through the Chamber resources.
 We have membership levels for individuals, non-profit and businesses.
 As well as sponsorships with customized benefits.

 We also commit our services to involvement with clubs and organizations.
 Promotion and support through community involvement is how we do our part to continue these programs in our area.
 We actively take part with the Corning Rotary Club and the Veterans Memorial Hall just to name a couple.
 We offer discounted memberships for these groups.

 If you would like to inquire more about becoming a Chamber Business Member, see what benefits and networking we can work with you towards or sign up as a volunteer and donate your time to our community events, please reach out to us during our regular business hours.
 We will be here to answer all your questions and work cooperatively for the business of you and Corning as a whole.